Vedant988/100-Days-of-Deep-Learning/README.md

-# Deep Learning Fundamentals and the Core Mathematics Under the Hood
+# Deep Learning Core Mathematics and Scratch code for Under the Hood Things

 Welcome to the **Deep Learning Challenge**! 🚀